Is beer flammable?

 Be honest - how many of those do you think you could drink?

-And on the subject of flammability, are those beers flammable?
+And while on the subject of flammability, are those beers flammable?
 That leads us to the next part…

 What Alcohol Percentage Is Flammable?